colscott/a-wc-router/README.md

     <an-outlet name="main">Please click a link</an-outlet>

     // Define the link anywhere in the application
-    // This example also passes a HTTML attribute 'accountNumber' to the wc-account-details Web Component
+    // This example also passes a HTML attribute 'accountNumber' to the wc-account-details Web Component
     // Format is (outlet-name:tag-name-to-inject(/optional/url/for/importing/script.js):param1=value1&param2=value2)
     <a href="/(main:user-main)">click for user</a>
     <a href="/(main:item-main)">click for item</a>